 As we altered course, the motion of the boat changed drastically.
 Instead of plowing into the oncoming wind and waves, we were now running with the wind and in the same direction as the waves.
 Our battle with the forces of nature was over.
 We hadn't won, we had merely survived and now were doing the kind of sailing this boat was made for.
 Everything was now very natural and predictable.
 Comfortable yet exciting... very exciting.

 My dad took the first two-hour watch from 9 p.m. to 11 p.m. and I went below to get some sleep.
-“R” and Franco were still experiencing several symptoms of death in the main cabin and wanted nothing to do with humanity – ever again.
-So I went forward to the vee-berth and slept like a baby wedged between the hull and two sail bags.
+By now, “R” and Franco had been reduced to some form of semi-consciousness; wanting nothing to do with humanity – ever again.
+So, I went forward to the vee-berth and slept like a baby wedged between the hull and two sail bags.
 I came up to relieve my Dad at 11 p.m. and was excited to take the helm.
 We were now on a broad reach, in over twenty-five knots of howling, gusting to 35 knots of north wind and… there was a full moon lighting up the water with long streaks of moonlit paths to, “Show me the way to go home.”

 It was one of the most unforgettable nights of my life.